How do experienced sales leaders think differently from new sales leaders in the software industry?

 At the very least, scaling sales leaders (and all sales-focused executives!) should schedule a quarterly discussion to reflect on the sales hires that have matured in the company, pinpoint the attributes that are causing success (or failure), and reflect whether the hiring process adequately assesses on these criteria.

-So — what would a seasoned sales executive tell a first timer?
-Scaling executives need to focus on both short term- and long term-focused activities.
+So — what would a seasoned sales executive tell a first-timer?
+Scaling executives need to focus on both short-term and long-term activities.
 While it is easy to change sales processes and team structures, seasoned leaders consistently believe that more time should be spent on longer horizon projects like training and hiring.
 Of course, easier said than done… How are we doing this quarter?

 888 Boylston Street, Suite 500 | Boston, MA 02199-8202